avcode-exe/Games-of-the-Games/README.md

 * The player can flag the cells that contain mines.
 * The player can reveal the cells that do not contain mines.
 * The game has three difficulty levels: Easy, Medium, and Hard.

+## 2048

+* The game has a grid of cells that contain numbers.
+* The player needs to merge the cells to create a cell with the number 2048.
+* The player can move the cells using the arrow keys.
+* The game has a score system that keeps track of the player's score.

+## Tic-Tac-Toe

+* The game has a grid of cells that the player needs to fill with their symbol.
+* The player is playing against the computer with minimax algorithm.
+* The player can move the cursor using the arrow keys.

+## Snake Game

+* The game has a snake that the player needs to control with the arrow keys.
+* The snake needs to eat the food to grow.
+* The game has a score system that keeps track of the player's score.
+* The snake can go through the walls and appear on the opposite side.

 # Credit